erin-noe-payne/scheming/README.md

 ### Instance.watch([properties], listener)

 Watches a schmea instance for changes.
-The registered listenenr function will fire asynchronously each time one or more of the specified properties change.
+The registered listener function will fire asynchronously each time one or more of the specified properties change.

 **IMPORTANT** Watchers and change detection depend on the `set` functionality of `Object.defineProperty`.
 This means that changes made by mutating a value (such as array splicing) will not be detected, and may result in memory leaks or unexpected behavior.
 As a best practice, only manipulate schema instance data via assignment with the `=` operator, and do not use mutators.